jofas/blog/content/002-first-time-running/index.md

 Turned my feet into a bloody pulp, but that's a story for another day.
 I was able to witness an utterly irrational thought take roots in my mind, conquer it and annihilate all reason I had left.
-Completely filled with the conviction that the only way I was able to manage the final stretch was in a full-out sprint, that's just what I did.
+Completely filled with the conviction that the only way I'd manage the final stretch would be in a full-out sprint, that's what I did.
-While I conceptually understood that this panting wreck of a body should not be pushed to run as fast as it could still muster, I did it anyway.
+Conceptual understanding that this panting wreck of a body should not be pushed to run as fast as it could still muster didn't matter.
-What's reason worth if you can be alive instead?
+What is reason worth if you can be alive instead?
-To make my first run after eight years perfect in its foolishness, I actually sprinted.
+To make my first run after eight years perfect in its foolishness, I sprinted.
-If you want call this wobbly gait a sprint that is.
+If you want call me wobbling and staggering slightly faster than before sprinting, that is.
-I moaned and groaned like a rutting stag, but I did it.
+I moaned and groaned like a rutting stag.
+Wheezing and coughing I crossed the finish line.

 % Describe what happened afterwards (calves, nose, body temperature, runners high)